 Many, if not all of our faculty welcome having students working in their labs.
-Please browse the Faculty Web Pages for a description of current faculty research interests and projects in this department; this list is also available from the departmental office.
+Please browse the Faculty Web Pages for a description of current faculty research interests and projects in this department.
 Contact the professor and volunteer a couple hours a week of your time; you'll be surprised how often it turns into a paid position.

 In addition to the Honors Program offered by the University, the Department of Biological Sciences offers interested students the opportunity to participate in the Departmental Honors Program.
-For more information, consult the Undergraduate Guide for Biology Majors.
+For more information, consult the Biology Honors Handbook.

-Several Undergraduate Scholarships are available annually.
-Please check the Biology website each Spring for application information.
+Undergraduate Scholarships are available annually and can be found online via BGSU Academic Works.
 Additionally, the Academic Investment in Math and Science program assists women students and students of color in the areas of mathematics, computer and natural sciences.
-The five-week summer program offers opportunites to improve leadership, professional and academic skills and offers competitive yearly, renewable scholarships.
+The five-week summer program offers opportunities to improve leadership, professional and academic skills and offers competitive yearly, renewable scholarships.
 Work-study employment is also available with research and administrative positions.

 All students have questions from time to time, whether it is about course requirements, suggested coursework, degree requirements or administrative rules.
 They also have more personal questions, including career choices, issues with faculty or other students or other issues that affect their educational experience.
 Many biology- and school- related questions can be answered in the Undergraduate Guide for Biology Majors which includes the 10 Most Asked Questions About Biology.